 - Leading Indicators Survey — Surveying 300+ demographically diverse purchasers of business and IT services to determine what key factors influence their buying decisions

 - Market Share — Services revenue for the top 10 largest service vendors by total services, macromarket, and macroregion

-- Financial Metrics — New research initiatives around important business metrics for the services industry such as financial metrics, talent metrics, and customer metrics, with plans to add more
+- Business Metrics — New research initiatives around important business metrics for the services industry such as financial metrics, talent metrics, and customer metrics, with plans to add more

 - Vendor Events — IDC analyst commentary of vendor analyst briefing events/annual earnings analysis and product/service launches

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.